-ED 448 Early Childhood Administration (3) This course equips the student to administer a traditional early childhood program with emphasis on the practical aspects of the daily operation, organization, and supervision of an early childhood program.
+ED 448 Early Childhood Administration (3) This course equips the student to administer a traditional early childhood program with emphasis on the practical aspects of the daily operation, organization, and supervision.
 Students learn how to make policies based on regulations and sound finances as well as to recognize well-designed facilities, create promotional materials, and plan special events.
-Spring sem.
+Spring.